gvwilson/sensibleadventures/wrestler/wrestler.md

 "What wrong?"

 Torvane shakes her head.
-"I don't know, lad.
+"I don't know.
 Walker?"
 The woolly camels have dropped onto the snow, taking the opportunity to rest.
 One snarks as another snaps at it.

 The Nukilbo walks slowly back and forth before straightening up.
-"*Matsheshu*," he says grimly, scanning the horizon.
+"*Matsheshkulak*," he says grimly, scanning the horizon.
 "Bandits.
 On foot, maybe a hand of them, two days ago.